NoeliaBel/Auto-Insurance-Fraud-Detection/README.md

 ### Models ⚙️
-- Considered Models: Using PyCaret: Gradient Boosting Classifier (GBC), Logistic Regression, LightGMB, XGBoost.
+- We evaluated several models using PyCaret, including: Gradient Boosting Classifier (GBC), Logistic Regression, LightGBM, XGBoost.
+Each model was assessed based on various performance metrics to determine its effectiveness in detecting fraud.
 - Selected Model: We have chosen the Gradient Boosting Classifier as our final model.
 - GridSearch was applied to the Gradient Boosting Classifier to optimize hyperparameters and improve model performance.
 - Train and test metrics were compared to assess possible overfitting.